UnnayanSingh/DoMate/README.md

 ## Live Demo

-You can view the live app here: [DoMate Live Demo]
+You can view the live app here: (https://unnayansingh.github.io/DoMate)

 ## Usage